af/backprop/README.md

 Backprop
 ========

-A small Backbone plugin that lets you use ECMAScript 5 properties on your Backbone models.
+A small Backbone plugin that lets you use [ECMAScript 5 properties][ES5props] on your Backbone models.
 Instead of doing:

 ```js